petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/consuming-rest-services.md

    For `CommerceReturnItem`: `/commerce-returns/commerce-return/items`.

-The table below shows modifiable system objects and their paths for reference.
+The table below lists modifiable system objects and their corresponding REST context paths.
 Use this information to understand how to construct REST context paths when working with modifiable system objects.

  | Object Definition            | REST Context Path                            |
  |------------------------------|----------------------------------------------|